 You print using a material known as Castable Resin.
 This resin is designed to not leave any trace of ash or debris when it is melted away during the casting process.
 This means your final product comes out of the mold with a perfect unblemished finish.

 Once the 3D Printer has done its work, you can turn the resin mold into a plaster one and then cast your chosen metal.
-You can do this yourself or you can simply take or mail your 3D print to a casting company who can do this for you.
-The fees for doing this are very small, usually around $5 or so plus the cost of the metal you choose.
+You can do this yourself, or you can simply take or mail your 3D print to a casting company who can do this for you.
+The fees for doing this are minimal, usually around $5 or so plus the cost of the metal you choose.

 Why 3D Print Jewelry?